-A consultation on the Council's support to local voluntary organisations was held from 19 June 2014 to 15 August 2014.
-This consultation focussed on the programmes in Islington Community Fund.
+A consultation on the Council's support to local voluntary organisations, focused on grant programmes in Islington Community Fund, was held from 19 June 2014 to 15 August 2014.

 During this eight week period we received 41 responses including notes from a workshop facilitated by Voluntary Action Islington which was attended by 30 representatives of local organisations.